-A new company named HomeBiogas is set to become a big player in the anaerobic digestion industry, but tailored to home biogas requirements.
-For them, is all about producing biogas in the home, or more accurately outside in the yard!
+A new company named HomeBiogas is set to become a big player in the anaerobic digestion industry but tailored to home biogas requirements.
+For them, it is all about producing biogas in the home, or more accurately outside in the yard!
 Home biogas is widely produced in developing regions of the world.
-However, in the last couple of years entrepreneurs have started to produce well-designed home anaerobic digestion plants for single homes in the developed nations as well.
+However, in the last couple of years, entrepreneurs have started to produce well-designed home anaerobic digestion plants for single homes in the developed nations as well.